RealOrangeOne/yoga-pal/README.md

     scripts/build
     sudo pip install -e .
-__Note__: Installation must be done with an active internet connection.

 ## Development
+If you wish to install this in a development environment, clone the repo, and then:

 	scripts/build
     source env/bin/activate
 	pip install --editable .

+__Note__: Installation must be done with an active internet connection.

 ## Usage